 Ok, if I had to eat just one potato salad for the rest of my life, this might be it.
 I love potato salads of all stripes, with horseradish, with lemon, with egg, with bacon, with all kinds of twists and turns.
 But if forced to pick one…forever…this is the potato salad I would marry.

-This is a very classic potato salad, all-American and old-fashioned in the best sense of the word.
-Red onion, dijon mustard, celery, a splash of vinegar, parsley, and a generous scoop of mayo.
+This is a very classic creamy, mayonnaise-based potato salad, all-American and old-fashioned in the best sense of the word.
+Red onion, dijon mustard, celery, a splash of vinegar, parsley, and a generous scoop of mayo make up the dressing.
 Sweet pickle relish is optional, since I love it with and without.
 If you want to add other fresh herbs to the mix you can – try a couple of tablespoons of chopped fresh basil, a tablespoon of chopped mint, or a teaspoon of thyme leaves.

 You can make the whole thing in 15 minutes, if you pull together the dressing while the potatoes are cooking.

 Cooling Potato Salad

 In my most perfect world, I make a potato salad and cool it only at room temperature, and never put it in the fridge.
 This keeps the dressing super creamy.
 So that would mean about 2 hours of cooling at room temp, which is not always the way your timing will work, since most of the time we are trying to make things ahead of time when we can.
 And potato salad is a great make ahead dish, so in that case you will chill it in the fridge for at least a few hours, up to a few days, and then bring it to room temperature before serving.
 Let it sit out for about 20 minutes and the dressing will get creamy again.